OPT004: Acute Eye Care 1

 - The signs and symptoms associated with a sudden loss of vision

 - The management options for the commoner causes of sudden loss of vision

 - Typical signs and symptoms associated with the commoner causes of the red eye

 - The management options for the commoner causes of red eye.

 How the module will be assessed

-Online coursework (30%): There are three case-based presentations to work through – these are key features scenarios, where the learner must work through the case by answering sets of questions.
+Online Coursework (50%): There is one case-based presentation as summative (marked) coursework as a key features scenario, where the learner must work through the case by answering 4 sets of questions.

 Skills that will be practised and developed

 - The interpretation of data

 - Collate information from a number of resources to improve learning.